Server Rack Cable Management: 5 Tips for Improvement

 4. Plan for Expansion

-It is extremely important to plan for expansion and growth within your data center.
-When you are planning for growth, make sure all of your cable trays and ladder racks can support up to 50% growth after the first instillation.
+It is extremely important to plan for expansion for your data center.
+When you are planning, make sure all of your cable trays and ladder racks can support up to 50% growth after the first instillation.
 It is important to make sure your cables are long enough and aren’t stressed around corners or racks.
-Also keep weights mind, your heaviest cables should be at the bottom of the tray or separated from other cables.
+Keep weights mind, your heaviest cables should be at the bottom of the tray or separated from other cables.
 This will ensure that the heavier cables aren’t putting stress on the lighter ones.
-A good way to prevent damage to the connectors from the weight of the cables is to use a strain relieve bar like this
+A good way to prevent damage to the connectors from the weight of the cables is to use a strain relieve bar like this ↑

 5. Use a Cable Comb

 A Cable Comb is used by professionals to ensure that large cable bundles not only look good but are easy to maintain.
 Cable Combs are jigs that hold cables in place during the installation so no tangles occur.
 The result is a clean, organized, professional installation and improved server rack cable management.

 Separating different cable types will make organization and function much easier.
 It’s always a good idea to keep the different cables grouped together and separated from other types.
 Also, be sure to keep your cables snug and properly connected!